VISA - The Final Phase

 Tips on finalizing THE university from the admits:

 - Try to get in touch with some seniors who are currently pursuing their graduation from that university and course.
-Ask your seniors about pros and cons of the universities you wish to select.
+Ask your seniors about pros and cons of the universities you wish to select for your masters degree.

 - Know about the Job prospects (which is the prime reason you're going there), ranking of the university, weather conditions and location of the city/town (read safety and happening life).